DrHepa/modly-acestep-15-extension/README.md

 Generated locally on **NVIDIA GB10 / Linux ARM64 / Python 3.12**, with **120 s,
 115 BPM, A minor, 4/4, seed 1786369090, CUDA, CPU offload**, and the **1.7B planner On at temperature 0.85**.
 Turbo uses 8 steps.
-The user listened to this take and confirmed that it sings the full supplied lyrics without the earlier long intro.
 That is sample-specific listening acceptance, not a guarantee for every song.

 The **4.01 MB MP4** is a lossy AAC listening preview with a static cover.
 It